Nothing beats a cup of coffee, but with all the coffee drinks typically served in a coffee shop you can have a hard time keeping up.

-A Latte (pronounced "La-Tay") is a hot beverage made from freshly-foamed hot milk and espresso.
+A Latte (pronounced "La-Tay") is a hot beverage made from milk foam and espresso coffee.

-The milk is steamed and then poured over the espresso, which is a coffee brewed under pressure by forcing hot water over finely ground coffee beans.
+The milk is steamed and then poured over the espresso, which is a coffee brewed under pressure by forcing hot water over fine espresso grounds.

 The latte is said to have been invented in Italy in the late 18th century, and the word "latte" comes from the Italian word for milk.

 A latte is a pretty simple drink to make.
-It's a mix of steamed milk and espresso with a layer of micro-foam on top which is often used for latte art.
+It's a mix of steamed milk and espresso with a thick layer of micro-foam on top which is often used for latte art.
 You can make it hot or cold, and you can add different types of milk like soy, oat, or almond milk.

 To make a latte:

 - 2Pour 120ml of milk into a jug and steam (the amount of milk may vary depending on how large you want to make a latte).

-- 3Pour milk on top of the shot, leave a small layer of froth on top after mixing well with the coffee.
+- 3Combine the espresso and steamed milk, leaving a small layer of froth on top after mixing well with the coffee.

 Pros & Cons of Latte Coffees